We have plenty to say about the Casper mattress, but for anyone that prefers video format, here’s a quick synopsis of who we think will like this bed.

 Sleeper Type — Given that it’s pretty much a flat medium on the soft/firm scale, Casper is able to work for all sleeping positions.
 It really is a Jack of all trades.
 That can be a positive and a negative, though.
 If you want a bed that works for a variety of sleeping positions, that’s great, Casper should mostly likely work for you.
 If you want a firm bed though, or a soft one, Casper is only available in the one firmness level so there’s not much you can do.

 Free Returns — This is a major reason why online mattress brands are getting so popular: they’re virtually risk-free purchases for the consumer.
 We love that you’re able to get all of your money back (in the trial window) if Casper isn’t exactly what you’re looking for.
-It definitely calms the nerves when you got to spend nearly $1,000.
+It definitely calms the nerves when you got to spend over $1,000.